caktus/tequila/research.rst

 own repo, with the naming scheme ``tequila-<rolename>``.
 Each role repo would get a tagged release number when changes land in master.
-We would not need to immediately commit to publishing to the Ansible Galaxy site, since roles can also be installed by pointing to a repo
+We would not need to immediately commit to publishing to the Ansible Galaxy site, since roles can also be installed by pointing to a repo.

 The pros: